Te Huia: Operation

 On 11 July 2023, Te Huia was banned from entering the Auckland metro area by Waka Kotahi after two signal passed at danger (SPAD) incidents (one each in Penrose and Hamilton), forcing the service to terminate at Papakura.
-Waka Kotahi requires the locomotives are fitted with ETCS to operate in the area.
+Waka Kotahi requires the locomotives are fitted with European Train Control System (ETCS) to operate in the area.
 Full service from Hamilton to Auckland Strand resumed on 6 August 2023, with one week of free promotional fares.
 60 to 80% of services arrive on time (or within 5 minutes).

 On 17 May 2024, Waka Kotahi New Zealand Transport Agency announced that it would reduce funding for the Te Huia service from 75.% to 60%, commencing 1 July 2024.

 On 10 February 2025, Te Huia ceased stopping at Papakura, and began stopping at Pukekohe.

 From 27 July 2025, the rail service began a seven days a week service.
 A single return Sunday service was introduced.
-It departes Hamilton's Frankton Station at 2.45 pm and arrives in Auckland's Strand Station at 5.17 pm.
+It departs Hamilton's Frankton Station at 2.45 pm and arrives in Auckland's Strand Station at 5.17 pm.
 The return journey leaves Auckland at 6.15 pm and arrives in Hamilton by 8.37 pm.
-Te Huia is now in its final year of trials.